1999–2002 sale of British gold reserves: Analysis

 Brown's actions have attracted considerable criticism, particularly concerning his timing, his decision to announce the move in advance, and the use of an auction.
 The decision to sell gold at the low point in the price cycle has been likened, with hindsight, by Quentin Letts to the mistakes in 1992 that led to Black Wednesday, when the UK was forced to withdraw from the European Exchange Rate Mechanism, which HM Treasury has estimated cost the British taxpayer around £3.3 billion.
+By 2025, with gold prices at $4.4k per oz, the $3.5bn of gold sold by Brown would have been worth $56bn.

 It has also been argued that the sale of the gold reserves was a positive decision in that gold had been historically under-performing and was paying no dividends to the Exchequer and the sale enabled the British government to pay off a substantial part of the national debt and keep repayment interest rates down on the remainder.

 As of December 2013, the UK retained a gold reserve of 310.3 tonne.